jtakayama/makahiki/install/doc/ubuntu_readme.txt

 In a web browser, go to http://localhost:8000 to see the landing page.
 ===============================================================================

 1.1.8.1.
-Testing the Server Without a Web Browser [UNTESTED]
+Testing the Server Without a Web Browser
 ===============================================================================
 If you are using a headless machine (no GUI) and cannot view the page in a web browser from another computer, you will need to run the server in the